What is oxymorphone?

 moderate to severe liver disease.

-To make sure oxymorphone is safe for you, tell your doctor if you have:
+To make sure oxymorphone is safe for you, tell your doctor if you have ever had:

 any type of breathing problem or lung disease;